 This course will educate the participant on the application of Pilates principles and concepts within an orthopedic population.
-Focusing on proper foundation for movement and balanced muscle activation patterns allows for patient success with both physical therapy and home exercises
+Focusing on proper foundation for movement and balanced muscle activation patterns allows for patient success with both physical therapy and home exercises.
+This course is directly related to the practice of physical therapy and is therefore appropriate for the PT and PTA.

-- Define the inner unit and outer unit and their roles in movement vs. stabilization
+- The participant will be able to describe the role of the inner unit and outer unit in movement vs. stabilization in Pilates fundamentals.

 Rhondi Miller, PT, MS, SCS, ATC